mdn/content/files/en-us/web/api/fedcm_api/idp_integration/index.md

 When an [RP attempts federated sign-in](/en-US/docs/Web/API/FedCM_API/RP_sign-in), the login status is checked:

 - If the login status is `"logged-in"`, a request is made to the IdP's [accounts list endpoint](#the_accounts_list_endpoint) and available accounts for sign-in are displayed to the user in the browser-provided FedCM dialog.
-- If the login status is `"logged-out"`, the FedCM request fails silently without making a request to the accounts list endpoint.
+- If the login status is `"logged-out"`, the promise returned by the FedCM `get()` request rejects without making a request to the accounts list endpoint.
 In such a case it is up to the developer to handle the flow, for example by prompting the user to go and sign in to a suitable IdP.
 - If the login status is `"unknown"`, a request is made to the IdP's accounts list endpoint and the login status is updated depending on the response:
   - If the endpoint returns a list of available accounts for sign-in, update the status to `"logged-in"` and display the sign-in options to the user in the browser-provided FedCM dialog.
-  - If the endpoint returns no accounts, update the status to `"logged-out"`; the FedCM request then fails silently.
+  - If the endpoint returns no accounts, update the status to `"logged-out"`; the promise returned by the FedCM `get()` request then rejects.

 ### What if the browser and the IdP login status become out of sync?

-Despite the Login Status API informing the browser of the user's login status with an IdP, it is possible for the browser and IdP to become out of sync.
-For example, the IdP session might expire, meaning that the user ends up signed out without the application having a chance to set the login status to `"logged-out"`.
+Despite the Login Status API informing the browser of the IdP's login status, it is possible for the browser and IdP to become out of sync.
+For example, the IdP session might expire, meaning that a user account ends up signed out without the application having a chance to set the login status to `"logged-out"`.
 When federated sign-in is attempted, a request will then be made to the IdP's accounts list endpoint but no available accounts will be returned because the session is no longer available.

-In such a case, the browser can dynamically let the user sign in to the IdP, providing an option for the user to open the IdP's sign-in page in a dialog (the sign-in URL is found in the IdP's [config file](#provide_a_config_file_and_endpoints)).
+In such a case, the browser can dynamically let a user sign in to the IdP, providing an option for them to open the IdP's sign-in page in a dialog (the sign-in URL is found in the IdP's [config file](#provide_a_config_file_and_endpoints)).
 The exact nature of this flow is up to the browser; for example, [Chrome handles it like this](https://developers.google.com/privacy-sandbox/blog/fedcm-chrome-120-updates#what_if_the_user_session_expires_let_the_user_sign_in_through_a_dynamic_login_flow).

 Once the user is signed in to the IdP, the IdP should:

 - Inform the browser that the user has signed in by [setting login status](#setting_login_status) to `"logged-in"`.
-- Close the sign in dialog by calling the {{domxref("IdentityProvider.close_static", "IdentityProvider.close()")}} method.
+- Close the sign-in dialog by calling the {{domxref("IdentityProvider.close_static", "IdentityProvider.close()")}} method.

 ## See also